 Under these conditions you should almost certainly not open your own bar.
-What you might do, however, is create what is known as a blank check company for the purpose of getting into the bar and restaurant business.
+What you might do, however, is create what is known as a special purpose acquisition company for the purpose of getting into the bar and restaurant business.
 In other words, rather than launching your own bar from the ground up, you would raise funds and then go looking for an existing business to buy.
 This would allow you to get into the industry even though no member of your team actually has experience in liquor service.
 Ideally you would bring your management experience and expertise on board, acquiring the management and staff of your new bar with the purchase.

-Investing in Blank Check Companies
+Investing in Special Purpose Acquisition Companies

-These types of companies or firms are only considered “blank check” in their early stages, before they begin to make acquisitions and mergers.
+These types of companies or firms are only for “special purpose acquisition” in their early stages.
+This is before they begin to make acquisitions and mergers.
 After the acquisitions or mergers, the company has a business model, those of its new partners.